 The information included in our Dear Stephanie series is for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.
 Always consult your healthcare provider to determine the appropriateness of the information for your own situation, or if you have any questions regarding conception, pregnancy, or your prenatal treatment plan.

 I’ve been meaning to sit down and write this post, since I get this question almost daily.
-The problem with this question (and similar questions regarding other foods and supplements during pregnancy) is a lack of thorough, pregnancy-specific research.
-In cases where research is available, it’s sparse, so we need to use critical thinking; wisdom from traditional cultures and past history of use; advice from health care providers; and our gut instinct to make the best decision.
+Like so many questions about foods and supplements during pregnancy, there’s a lack of thorough, pregnancy-specific research.
+The available research is sparse.
+We need to use critical thinking, wisdom from traditional cultures and past history of use, advice from health care providers, and our gut instinct to make the best decision.

-Kombucha is a popular fermented beverage made from tea.
-Fermented foods have been included in the human diet for thousands of years.
-While we’re still researching them, we’ve seen evidence of their positive impact on gastrointestinal health.
+Humans have been eating fermented foods for thousands of years.
+While we’re still researching them, we’ve seen evidence of their positive impact on gut health.
 Because of this, there’s been an overall rise in the popularity of these products.
-Outside of kombucha, things like raw sauerkraut, kimchi, kvass, and fermented pickles are becoming increasingly more popular and are now being sold at grocery stores, restaurants, and health food stores nationwide.
+Outside of kombucha, things like raw sauerkraut, kimchi, kvass, and fermented pickles are becoming increasingly more popular.
+You can find them at grocery stores, restaurants, and health food stores nationwide.
 For more information on the history and use of fermented foods, check out this FAQ on Whole30.com.

-To help you decide whether or not kombucha has a place in your diet during pregnancy, I’m going to discuss the potential benefits and potential considerations during pregnancy.
+I’m going to discuss the potential benefits and potential considerations during pregnancy.
 And, I’ll tell you what I did during my pregnancies.
 I hope this helps you decide what is right for you.

 Potential Benefits of Kombucha